woodie/lambada/README.md

 git clone git@github.com:woodie/lambada.git
 cd lambada

-# Optional: link the attachments folder to Samba's public share instead of
+# Optional, legacy: link the attachments folder to a Samba share instead of
-# (or in addition to) browsing it through lambada-web
+# (or in addition to) browsing it through lambada-web.
+Most people should
+# just use the zouk client and skip this.
 ln -s /srv/samba/public attachments

 # Fetch dependencies and build both binaries